Paul Mealor: Biography

 In April 2014, Mealor's follow up album to "A Tender Light" titled "I Saw Eternity" was released.
 It reached No 1 in the Specialist classical charts.

 In September 2014, it was announced that he had been appointed President of Tŷ Cerdd (which promotes Welsh Music to the world), and Patron of the Welsh Music Guild.

 In January 2018, he was appointed as an Officer of the Venerable Order of St John (OStJ) by HM Queen Elizabeth II.
 In March 2023 he was promoted to Commander (CStJ) by HM King Charles III.

 In May 2019, he was appointed to the Order of the Scottish Samurai (OSS) at Great Shogun Level.

 In March 2020, he was appointed a Commander of The Catholic Order of St Lazarus of Jerusalem (CLJ) and in November 2020 he was awarded The Saltire Society Fletcher of Saltoun Award for his outstanding contribution to arts and humanities in Scotland.
 He is only the second composer, after Sir James MacMillan to be given the award.

 In 2021, he composed, along with Grahame Davies (as lyricist), the official hymn for Her Majesty's Royal Air Force, Per Ardua ad Astra.

 Mealor's compositions featured in three of the four national services of thanksgiving for the life of the late Queen Elizabeth II in September 2022.
 His, 'I shall not Die but Live' (a setting of Psalm 118 in Scots Gaelic) was written especially for the service and sung by Karen Matheson at Giles Cathedral, Edinburgh.
 His 'A Welsh Prayer' was also sung at Llandaff Cathedral at the Welsh National Service of thanksgiving.

 In 2023, Mealor was commissioned to create a brand new piece for the Coronation of Charles III and Camilla.
 His work, "Coronation Kyrie" – set in the Welsh language – was sung by Welsh bass-baritone Sir Bryn Terfel – the first time that the Welsh language was sung at a Coronation.

 Also in 2023, he was commissioned to compose three works for the Presentation of the Honours of Scotland to Charles III – Balmoral Flourishes, a Gaelic Psalm setting and the closing recessional march, The Call of Lochnagar.
 For this, he was appointed Lieutenant of the Royal Victorian Order (LVO) in the 2024 New Year Honours.

+It was announced in January 2026 that he was appointed a Lay Canon of St Asaph's Cathedral.